jatupan1989/boomjum1989/How-to-use-HTTP-Switchboard:-Two-opposing-views.md

 ![allow-all/block-exceptionally](https://raw2.github.com/gorhill/httpswitchboard/master/doc/img/httpsb-basics-allow-all-by-default.gif)

-- All is allowed by default (through the whitelisting of the `all` cell).
+- All is allowed by default (through the whitelisting of the `all` cell and the un-blacklisting of the `frame` cell).
 - Preset blocked hosts are still blacklisted (because their own blacklist rule has precedence over the whitelist rule of the `all` cell).

 Advantages: